with_site helper

 end

-The siteobject is used to communicate with the site using the interface provided by the rsmp gem.
+The site_proxy object is used to communicate with the site using the interface provided by the rsmp gem.
 For example you can send commands, wait for responses, subscribe to statuses, etc.

-Note that these objects all run inside the Async reactor used by the Validator::Site.
-Therefore you cannot use these objects outside the block, because the reactor is paused.
+Note that site_proxy runs inside the Async reactor.
+Therefore you cannot use it outside the block, because the reactor is paused between tests.

 Ensures that the site is connected.
 If the site is already connected, the block will be called immediately.
 Otherwise waits until the site is connected before calling the block.

-Use this unless there’s a specific reason to use one of the other methods.
-A sequence of test using connected will maintain the current connection to the site without disconnecting/reconnecting, leading to faster testing.
+Use this unless there’s a specific reason to use one of the other states.
+A sequence of tests using :connected will maintain the current connection to the site without disconnecting/reconnecting, leading to faster testing.

 Disconnects the site if connected, then waits until the site is connected before calling the block.